Numbers 15 – Various Laws and Provisions

 ‘And if a person sins unintentionally, then he shall bring a female goat in its first year as a sin offering.
 So the priest shall make atonement for the person who sins unintentionally, when he sins unintentionally before the LORD, to make atonement for him; and it shall be forgiven him.
 You shall have one law for him who sins unintentionally, for him who is native-born among the children of Israel and for the stranger who dwells among them.

 i.
-Through history, many atrocities and much terror has come from those dedicated to honorable causes.
-One of the stated goals of Communism is to establish a just, fair economic system where everyone works according to his ability and receives according to his need.
-Despite these good intentions, the goals of Communism were used to justify the murder of tens of millions of people in the 20th century – perhaps up to 100 million.
+Throughout history, many atrocities and much terror has come from those dedicated to honorable causes.
+One of the stated goals of communism is to establish a just, fair economic system where everyone works according to his ability and receives according to his need.
+Despite these good intentions, the goals of communism were used to justify the murder of tens of millions of people in the 20th century – perhaps up to 100 million.

 b.
 That the whole congregation shall offer one young bull as a burnt offering: Unintentional sins needed a blood atonement.
 A young bull had to be sacrificed when the nation was guilty, and a female goat had to be sacrificed when an individual was guilty.